samhren/falconledcontroller-ledstrips-mapping/README.md

 MIT License - see LICENSE file for details

 ## Acknowledgments
-Built with Rust, egui, and the power of creative coding.
+Built with Google Antigravity and Claude Code.